gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "Yes *sra*," Jinpa replied doggedly, "But---well, Sergeant Gyalpa said to be double sure you were back along the garrison in time for the dinner tonight.
-With the new envoy, *sra*.
+With the new consul, *sra*.
 What with protocol and all along by that."

 The prince muttered something about protocol under his breath.
 "The cloud won't be any slower than horseback," he continued in a normal voice.
 "And if I'm